allegroai/clearml-docs/docs/webapp/applications/apps_ssh_session.md

   * GPU memory usage
 * Console - The console log shows the instance's activity, including session setup progress and SSH server status changes

-## SSH Session Deployment Instance Configuration
+## SSH Session Instance Configuration

 When configuring a new SSH Session instance, you can fill in the required parameters or reuse the configuration of a previously launched instance.